 The Holocaust Educational Foundation of Northwestern University (HEF) is dedicated to expanding and strengthening Holocaust studies at institutions of higher education around the world.
 To that end, the Foundation invites applications for grants to support Holocaust instruction.
 Teaching grants help faculty launch new courses related to the Holocaust or enhance institutional resources to reinforce such courses.
 In particular, HEF seeks to fund proposals at colleges and universities either where courses in Holocaust studies are not available or where they are in need of further support.
 Submissions that demonstrate a solid plan to implement the course within two years of receiving the grant, that will sustain the course beyond a single year, that incorporate an event that will reach students across the campus, or that include a financial commitment from the university are especially welcome.
-For a list of 2014-2015 Teaching Grant Recipients, click here; to see the 2015-2016 recipients, click here.
+For a list of Teaching Grant recipients, see the pages below:

 We review funding proposals twice a year.
 To apply for funding for a course in summer or fall of the following year, we must receive application materials by December 1.
 To apply for funding for a spring course in the following year, we must receive materials by June 1.